kartoza/django-react-base/docs/src/developer/documentation/overview.md

 ![Home Page](./img/nav-3.png)

->Note: It is must to run `build-docs-html.yml` after making any changes to the `mkdocs-base.yml` file.
+>Note: It is a must to run `build-docs-html.yml` after making any changes to the `mkdocs-base.yml` file.

 ### Modify the UI of the Navigation Bar